horans/multi-lang-fonts/README.md

 # Multiligual Fonts Switch

-Switch to certain font face when page language is changed.
+Switch to corresponding font family when page language is changed.

 ## Sample